 - Embark on an immersive experience

-- Warm your heart and soul with hot chocolate
+- Warming the heart and soul with hot chocolate

 - Throwing axes in the heart of Porto